fgksgf/DCVS/README.md

 It can crawl comments of given [JD](www.jd.com) goods' url.
 After that, users can visualize and analyze the data by several statistics charts, such as pie charts, line charts and wordcloud charts, which can help users judge whether the goods are good.

+**If you want to crawl other data like weibo, you can reuse most modules in this system.**

 ## Features

 +   **Distributed architecture design**.
 By sharing the crawl queue, distributed crawlers can dynamically add nodes at any time without downtime, which is extremely scalable.